8 great reasons for using window film

 - Increase safety & security: Thicker protective safety films are available to provide an extra level of protection in case of breakage and increased security.

 - Enhance appearance: There’s a variety of window film options that can aesthetically enhance the exterior of a dome.
 From virtually invisible films to darker colours, there’s a range of shades to give you the look you want.

 - Remedy a problem quickly: Professional installation is quick and simple.
 Films can also be retro-fitted should a particular issue come to light, or should you change how you use your dome.

 Meeting the demands of glass buildings

 The expanse of glass in modern buildings is increasing and as such specifiers are becoming wiser to the demands of glass buildings.
+It is wise to know what to expect and how to maintain them unless you want to be calling commercial glass repair services often.
 In response, for manufacturers like Johnson Window Films, product development is also advancing quickly.
 We have already shown that with with the right kind of window film you can make your building far more efficient.
 Particularly for commercial properties that control temperature using complex and often expensive air conditioning and heating systems.